calipark1213/3340FinalProject/README.md

 3. We would like to answer the following research question: What is the relationship between the obesity rates, geographical region, and income across the 4 regions in the United States?

 ## Introduction

+This data analysis project uses techniques of regression analysis to determine what kind of relationship exists between obesity rates, geographical region, and income across the 4 regions in the US.
+We are dividing the regions into the following: Northeast, Midwest, South, and West.

 ## Data Description
 ## Methods
 ## Results